 Your Biggest Challenge in Starting a Credit Repair Business

-Most people that start a credit repair business do it on their own.
+Most people researching how to start a credit repair business end up doing it on their own.
 And they do it part-time hoping the business will grow to the point that they can leave their job and run it full time.
 Unfortunately for the overwhelming majority of people that attempt this, they fail.
 Why?

 Solopreneur vs Entrepreneur

-Operating a business with the amount of regulation, competition, and labor-intensive service delivery is a bad business model.
+Operating a startup credit repair business with the amount of regulation, competition, and labor-intensive service delivery is a bad business model.
 Especially for a part-timer.
 The people that attempt this are labeled solopreneurs.
 Solopreneurs wear all the hats and try to do everything themselves.

 It is far better to be an entrepreneur, of course.
 Entrepreneurs get help running their businesses.
 Instead of working “in” their business, they can work on growing their business.
 The problem with trying to be an entrepreneur in the credit repair industry is the low fees that can be charged to a client.
 There simply isn’t enough money from each client to afford to pay staff.